agarwalvipin/open_cfa/LOS/FRA/Reading 28.md

 ### **Implications for Financial Analysis & Exam Tips**

   * **"Below-the-line" vs. "Above-the-line":** Discontinued operations are reported "below the line" (i.e., after income from continuing operations).
 Unusual or infrequent items are "above the line."
-  * **Exam Tip:** The distinction between retrospective and prospective application is a key exam topic.
+  * **<mark>EXAM TIP:</mark>:** The distinction between retrospective and prospective application is a key exam topic.
 Remember: changes in principle are retrospective, while changes in estimate are prospective.

 -----